nishanth-littleboy/straight-from-the-heart/README.md

 ##⚠️ License & Usage

-- This free version is strictly for **personal use only**.
+- This free version is strictly for **"personal use only"**.
-- You **cannot** post, upload, or share this project online in any form (e.g., Instagram reels, YouTube videos, websites, or any public platform).
+- You **"cannot"** post, upload, or share this project online in any form (e.g., Instagram reels, YouTube videos, websites, or any public platform).
-- Using this free code publicly is **prohibited**.
+- Using this free code publicly is **"prohibited"**.
-- Any violation will be considered **copyright infringement**, and I reserve the right to report it.
+- Any violation will be considered **"copyright infringement"**, and I reserve the right to report it.